Zohar Argov: Biography

-Zohar Argov was born in Rishon LeZion, Israel, to Ovadia and Yona Orkabi, Jewish parents who immigrated from Yemen.
+Zohar Argov was born in Rishon LeZion, Israel, to Ovadia and Yona Orkabi, immigrants from Yemen.
 He was the eldest of ten children.
 He displayed a talent for singing in childhood, and his classmates nicknamed him "nightingale".
-All his siblings also displayed an interest in music.
-As a result of Argov's disinterest in any aspect of school except music, which was exacerbated by his family's financial problems, he dropped out of school at age 14 to work at a construction company.
-In 1972, he married a neighbour, Bracha Tzabari, and a year later, she gave birth to their son Gili.
+All his siblings also exhibited an interest in music.
+As a result of Argov's disinterest in any aspect of school except music, and exacerbated by his family's financial problems, he dropped out of school at age 14 to work in construction.
+In 1972, he married a neighbor, Bracha Tzabari, and a year later, she gave birth to their son, Gili.
 Argov's father Ovadia, with whom he had had a stormy relationship over the latter's authoritarianism and alcoholism, died on the day of Gili's brit.
-Gili would later follow in his footsteps and become a singer as well.
-Due to his family situation, he was exempted from mandatory military service in the Israel Defense Forces.
+Gili would later follow in his father's footsteps and become a singer as well.
+Due to his family situation, he was exempted from compulsory military service in the Israel Defense Forces.